Phonics articles

 Phonics is a teaching method used across many UK primary schools.
 Phonics programmes are often broken down into phases, and this can get a little confusing for parents.
 We explain what Phase 1 phonics involves and how you can help at home.

-Although we have five vowel letters in English, each one can be pronounced in different ways and there are, therefore, far more than five vowel phonemes (vowel sounds).
+Although we have five vowel letters in the English language, each one can be pronounced in different ways and there are, therefore, far more than five vowel phonemes (vowel sounds).
+Consonant sounds, produced by restricting airflow in the mouth, contrast with vowel sounds that allow for unrestricted airflow.
 Each one has a short vowel and a long vowel form.
 Understanding vowel sounds is essential for developing reading and spelling skills.

 Best rhyming books for children